Child Abduction Lawyers in Ontario

 Parental Kidnapping: How to Get Your Child Back

 A custodial parent with reasonable and probable grounds for believing that his or her child is being unlawfully withheld may bring an application to court under s.
-36(1) for the apprehension and return of the child.
+36(1) of the Children’s Law Reform Act for the apprehension and return of the child.
 If the court is satisfied of such, then the custodial parent, a third party, or the police may locate and return the child.
 The aforementioned requirements for apprehension by the police, i.e. reasonable and probable grounds, are strictly adhered to by the court.

 Generally, if you have a mere suspicion that your child will be abducted or unlawfully retained, then the courts will most likely resist making an order to direct the police to locate and apprehend him or her.
 What is most often required is convincing and credible evidence, such as plane tickets in the name of your spouse and your child of which you had no knowledge, or even the purchase of a residence in another province or country under the name of your spouse.